 The scratch recipe that I’m sharing today focuses on Red Velvet Cupcakes but could absolutely be used for Red Velvet cake layers also.
 We already have a Red Velvet Cake recipe from Scratch on the site, and the recipe is the exact same as today’s recipe…with one exception.
 The mixing method is different.

-Our other Red Velvet Cake recipe uses the Reverse Creaming Method of Mixing, yielding a slightly denser cake with a velvety texture.
-However, for cupcakes, I prefer a fluffier texture.
-So, in today’s recipe, we’re using the Conventional (also known as creaming) Method of mixing.
-This conventional method gives us a cakes and cupcakes that are lighter and fluffier.
-This is likely the mixing method that you are used to already.
+For today’s red velvet recipe, we’re using the Conventional (also known as creaming) Method of mixing.
+This conventional method gives us cakes and cupcakes that are lighter and fluffier.
+This is likely the mixing method that you are used to already, which involves creaming the butter, adding sugar, eggs, and alternating between wet and dry ingredients (starting and ending with the dry).

 In addition to cupcakes, if you prefer Red Velvet cake layers that are a bit fluffier, this is the recipe for you!
-Give it a try, you won’t be disappointed!
+Give it a try, you will not be disappointed!

 Find our recipe below, as well as a link to our favorite Cream Cheese Frosting recipes!
 YUM.
 Red Velvet and Cream Cheese frosting are a match made in heaven.